parseb/walllaw/README.md

 # WalllaW

 A <b>Decentralized Internet Organization</b> framework that instrumentalizes fungibility to facilitate access to fully trustless and explainable collective efforts.
-It primarily acomplishes this by means of three low-complexity devices: inflation, majority vote and membership.
+It primarily accomplishes this by means of three low-complexity devices: inflation, majority vote and membership.

 ### DIO?